Coronavirus: Sacramento County Gives Up On Automatic 14-Day Quarantines

 Even when an agency emphasizes mitigation over containment, Messionier said during a briefing on Monday, there's no "on-off switch."
 In many cases, she added, the local response will be a hybrid of the two.

-"In Seattle and in California, they haven't stopped entirely contact tracing, but they have started mitigation," Messionier noted, "And I think that you will likely see local health departments deciding when there is community spread to start turning on more of the mitigation measures, even while they're still doing some level of contact tracing."
+"In Seattle and in California, they haven't stopped entirely contact tracing, but they have started mitigation," Messionier noted.
+"And I think that you will likely see local health departments deciding when there is community spread to start turning on more of the mitigation measures, even while they're still doing some level of contact tracing."

 Messionier said she expects to see more agencies adopt similar approaches.